-It’s true, I’ve dedicated the first two decades of my career in psychotherapy to primarily working with the youngest end of the age spectrum.
-I love this work.
-What I’ve learned about working with young children though, is that much of the work is done with and through the parents, specifically around attachment wounds from the parent’s own childhood that can be triggered by their child’s behaviors today.
+While I’ve dedicated the first two decades of my career in psychotherapy to primarily working with the youngest end of the age spectrum, I’ve learned overtime that much of the work with young children is done with and through the parents, specifically around attachment wounds from the parent’s own childhood that can be triggered by their child’s behaviors today.

 Through this work, I have gained much experience in helping parents go back and “claim” these younger parts of themselves and “re-parent” those parts that are causing them problems today.

-I am now expanding and sharing what I’ve learned from these amazing parents by offering this work to ALL ADULTS, not just parents.
+I am now expanding and sharing what I’ve learned by offering this work to ALL ADULTS, not just parents.

 What is meant by “”healing attachment wounds?”